Shen-Language/shen-sources/doc/port-performance.md

 functions implemented in deliberately general Shen code even though most host languages provide a much faster equivalent.

-A port is expected to replace suitable kernel definitions with host-specific versions, provided that their Shen-visible behaviour is preserved.
+Many ports replace suitable kernel definitions with host-specific versions while preserving their Shen-visible behaviour.
 This is often more important than low-level tuning: functions such as `hash`, `integer?`, and the dictionary operations occur on important execution paths, so an inefficient portable implementation is multiplied across the whole system.
 Other candidates have narrower benefits.
 For example, `variable?` is a